EleazerHenry/alx-low_level_programming/0x03-debugging/README.md

-# 0x03-debugging
+# 0x03.
+C - Debugging
-This is a project on Debugging, and i am just startting to learn to debug.
+Currently leanring how to debug.